mettadore/grafanyx/README.md

 ---------------------------------------------

 This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives some basic metrics.
+It provides Grafana on web port 8080 to allow for an existing installation of Apache.

 There are two ways to use this image: